f5devcentral/f5-agility-labs-adc/docs/class9/module3_core/lab/partitions.rst

 #.
 Navigate to **Local Traffic -> Virtual Servers**.
 #. **Click** any of the Virtual Servers in the list.
 #.
 You'll notice that all of the options are greyed out and you cannot make changes.
-This is because these objects are in the common partition which is owned by box level administrators and you do not have sufficient rights with this account.
+This is because these objects are in the common partition which is owned by box level administrators and you do not have sufficient privilege with this account.
 #.
 Navigate to **Local Traffic -> Pools**.
 #.
 Click **Create**.
 #.
 Name the pool **App01Pool** and select the **http health monitor**.